alexglow/aeiu/README.md

 aeiu
 ====

-Online home of Mutagen (fka the Aeiu Society), a half-serious lens for looking at the world and ourselves.
+Online home of Mutagen, a half-serious lens for looking at the world and ourselves.
+Its mythology is the Aeiu Society.
 Check out the wiki: https://github.com/alexglow/aeiu/wiki

 ### files